graphitemaster/xcpumemperf/DATABASE.md

 can disable staggering with -F or --force-same-cpu.

 The rest of the output is a list of running average seconds on each thread pair that carried out the trials.
-This output serves to show how the top most pairs tend to be the slowest while the bottom most ones are faster, which proves that memory bandwidth scales with the thread count.
-If you see values at the bottom of the list having averages higer than the top then you've hit a pathological case where more threads makes memory slower.
+It's a running average so it'll always decrease in time since it's relative to the previous trials.
+The distance between steps in each run should be proportional to how many trials have already been completed.
+You can think of it as the delta amount of time relative to all other thread trials before it.

 The final line is what can be used for comparison, in particular it tells you how much memory was touched through the course of all trials for